 Health Benefits of Flaxseed Oil

 Alright, we know that flaxseeds are loaded with those healthy fats, but why is that a good thing?
-How does your body use these healthy fats to benefit your life on a daily basis?
-Surprisingly, flaxseed oil can add positively to the health of your body each and every day in a variety of ways!
+How does your body use these healthy fats to benefit your life daily?
+Surprisingly, flaxseed oil can positively add to the health of your body every day in a variety of ways!
 Here are a few health benefits that come from consuming flaxseed oil.